Patryk9411/tips-dashboard/README.md

 # This is a dashboard about tips
-# DATA from seaborn librabry - tips dataset
+# TIPS dataset from seaborn library